-There may be occasions when an incident occurs which causes a member of staff to have doubts about the behaviour of another member of staff towards a child.
-On other occasions, a member of staff may identify concerns about their own behaviour in a specific situation, and how this may be misinterpreted by others.
-Such situations could put the member of staff in a potentially vulnerable position, they may later reflect following an incident and identify how they could have acted differently.
+There may be occasions when an incident occurs which causes a team member to have doubts about the behaviour of another team member towards a child.
+On other occasions, a team member may identify concerns about their own behaviour in a specific situation, and how this may be misinterpreted by others.
+Such situations could put the team member in a potentially vulnerable position, they may later reflect following an incident and identify how they could have acted differently.

-It is important that such occasions and/or incidents which might give rise to such concerns are reported promptly to the Headteacher or equivalent or the Designated Safeguarding Lead (DSL).
+It is important that such occasions and/or incidents which might give rise to such concerns are reported promptly to the Headteacher or equivalent.
 In many cases, there is likely to be an innocent and reasonable explanation for what has occurred.
-However, these concerns must be documented so that any patterns of concerning behaviour can be identified and addressed.
+However, these concerns must be documented so that any patterns of behaviour can be identified and addressed.

-All low-level concerns must be shared with the Headteacher/Principal or DSL.
-The DSL must inform the Headteacher/Principal of all the low-level concerns, in a timely fashion according to the nature of each particular low-level concern.
+All low-level concerns must be shared with the Headteacher.
+The DSL must inform the Headteacher of any low-level concerns reported to them, in a timely fashion according to the nature of each particular low-level concern.
 The Headteacher or equivalent is the ultimate decision maker in respect of low-level concerns.
-If the concern is about the Headteacher/Principal, the Regional Director will be the decision maker.
+If the concern is about the Headteacher, the Regional Director will be the decision maker.

-Examples of circumstances in which staff should make a low-level concern are as follows:
+Examples of circumstances in which team member should make a low-level concern are as follows: